 10.00hr After breakfast* check out of hotel.
 Coach leaves for our last day.

-We'll make a visit to a top beer warehouse to stock up on beers to take home, especially any special lambics you didn't get to try on Tour (an unlikely event).
-This last day is still being built but will involve a group meal and a last stop at a great Flemish beer cafe before we go home.
+10.45hr We will pay a visit to Bierhalle Deconinck beer warehouse in Vichte.
+This is a top beer warehouse with a choice of 1400 beers so you can stock up on beers to take home, particularly any special lambics you didn't get to try on Tour (an unlikely event).

 18.30hr Arrive Calais.

 19.45hr Coach drop Stop24 J11 M20, Kent CT21 4BL.

 20.00hr Coach drop Premier Inn, Eureka Leisure Park, Rutherford Rd, Ashford TN25 4BN.

 21.00hr Coach drop Dartford Railway Station DA1 1BP.